PRS FAQs

 Withdrawals can be made in the event of Permanent Total Disablement (PTD), Serious Disease (SD) or Mental Disability (MD), as defined by Securities Commission Malaysia.
 Such withdrawals must be made in full from both Sub Account A and B, and is exempted from the 8% tax penalty.

-1. How are PTD, SD and MD defined for this withdrawal?
+- How are PTD, SD and MD defined for this withdrawal?

-Please refer to the Guide to Complete PRS Withdrawal Form for PTD, SD or MD for a list of definitions for PTD, SD and MD.
+Please refer to the Guide to Complete PRS Withdrawal Form for PTD, SD or MD for a list of definitions for PTD, SD and MD. - How do I make a withdrawal due to PTD, SD or MD?

 A withdrawal may be made to the relevant PRS Provider by completing the PRS Withdrawal Form for PTD, SD and MD, accompanied by a medical report for PTD, SD or MD prepared by the member’s treating doctor.
-Do ensure all supporting documents submitted are certified true copies and verified by a Commissioner of Oaths, complete with the name, address and official stamp of the Commissioner of Oaths.For further details, including applications for fast-track withdrawals, please refer to the Guide to Complete PRS Withdrawal Form for PTD, SD or MD.
+Do ensure all supporting documents submitted are certified true copies and verified by a Commissioner of Oaths, complete with the name, address and official stamp of the Commissioner of Oaths.For further details, including applications for fast-track withdrawals, please refer to the Guide to Complete PRS Withdrawal Form for PTD, SD or MD. - What if I’m diagnosed with PTD, SD or MD when I’m 55 years old or older, can I still make retirement withdrawals?

 Yes.
 PRS Members aged 55 and above can make a retirement withdrawal anytime, in part or in full.
-Contact your PRS Provider or PRS Consultant to obtain and submit a withdrawal form.
+Contact your PRS Provider or PRS Consultant to obtain and submit a withdrawal form. - Can the next of kin withdraw on behalf of a PRS Member who is incapacitated due to PTD, SD or MD?

-If members are unable to manage their personal or financial affairs, and require the assistance of a third party to complete and sign the withdrawal form due to PTD, SD and MD on their behalf, then the third party must satisfy one of the following criteria:
+If members are unable to manage their personal or financial affairs, and require the assistance of a third party to complete and sign the withdrawal form due to PTD, SD and MD on their behalf, then the third party must satisfy one of the following criteria:- Appointed by a court of competent jurisdiction to manage the affairs of the member.
+A certified true copy of the relevant court order is required.

-• Appointed by member through power of attorney.
+- Appointed by member through power of attorney.
 A certified true copy of the power of attorney registered and endorsed by the High Court of Malaya is required.

 In cases of PTD only, where members are unable to sign the withdrawal form, thumbprints may be accepted in lieu of signatures, provided there is a PRS Consultant and a treating doctor to verify and endorse the member’s consent and inability to sign the withdrawal form.

-5. What is the mode of payment?
+- What is the mode of payment?

 Payment will be credited into the member’s bank account or a cheque will be issued under the member’s name.
-Court orders authorizing payment to be made to third parties would be decided on a case by case basis upon consultation between PPA and the relevant PRS Providers.
+Court orders authorizing payment to be made to third parties would be decided on a case by case basis upon consultation between PPA and the relevant PRS Providers. - Once a member is diagnosed with PTD, SD or MD, how soon must the withdrawal be made?

-There is no time limit, but the withdrawal form must be submitted to a PRS Provider within a year of the medical report’s date.
+There is no time limit, but the withdrawal form must be submitted to a PRS Provider within a year of the medical report’s date. - What happens to the contributions in my PRS account if I am declared a bankrupt?
+Am I still able to withdraw the funds?

 As an undischarged bankrupt, you or your employer may continue to contribute to PRS.
 You will still enjoy rights accorded to PRS members including the right to switch funds or request for transfer of any accrued benefits to another PRS Provider.
 You may also request for withdrawal due to PTD, SD or MD.
 However, withdrawals from your PRS account will be subjected to the oversight and conditions from the Director General of Insolvency.